 - Actively participate in recruiting of peer counselors.

-- Actively participate in initial training of peer counselors if needed.
+- Actively participate in the initial training of peer counselors if needed.

-- Actively participate in development and delivery of Shifa for Today training curriculum.
+- Actively participate in the development and delivery of Shifa for Today training curriculum.

 - Actively participate in IPP Evaluation Committee work.